 - We are teaching pupils for their futures.
 How can we make learning relevant for these futures?

 - What is the most fundamental part of learning for your pupils, and what works best for them?

 - What role can outside agencies/companies play in making learning relevant?

-The UKEdChat session began with the community discussion what aspects of teaching and learning are they able to make relevant.
+The UKEdChat session began with the community discussing what aspects of teaching and learning are they able to make relevant.
 Most UKEdChatters seemed upbeat that they were able to make most aspects relevant.
-Interestingly, few chatters lamented the lost the of the requirement to teach to a National Curriculum, but exam requirements were mentioned to be just as narrowing and prescriptive and acts in a similar manner.
-Having relevant materials the resources was also mentioned as important.
+Interestingly, few chatters lamented the loss the of the requirement to teach to a National Curriculum, but exam requirements were mentioned to be just as narrowing and prescriptive and acts in a similar manner.
+Having relevant materials and resources was also mentioned as important.

 The answers to the third question seemed to be polar opposites.
 A minority of Chatters stated that the pupils have no right to question the teacher, even if the subject manner is irrelevant, while most seemed to suggest that they would spend time explaining the relevance and ensure that the pupils could see the wider context.

 In answering the question about catering for pupils’ future, firstly many participants noted that this is difficult, but a broad base of skills, including adaptability, resilience and grit, would allow pupils to cope with a wide range of possible future needs.
 One chatter was vocal in the fact that it was simply his job to get them through the year of year exams and that was far enough ahead to think about.

 For each of the final two questions, the answers were wider ranging and different so I would suggest you view the archive for a better picture of the conversation.

 Engagement and relevance seem to go hand in hand.